teamcapybara/capybara/README.md

 gem 'capybara'
 ```

-If the application that you are testing is a Rails app, add this line to your test helper file:
+If the application that you are testing is a Rails app then Capybara should already be included in your `Gemfile`.
+[Add this line](https://replayable.io/replay/636f10fcf5ee5300630c0074/?share=yJVhGJkoipkR9ph8rwX4Q) to your test helper file:

 ```ruby
 require 'capybara/rails'